carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 > What are some of the features that you would consider when buying a house?
 {: .challenge}

 Recreate the table and collect the data.
 After the data was collected, label the prices into two categories low or high.
 Our dataset has labeled data, so our classification is a supervised machine learning task.
+There are different types of machine learning algorithms - supervised learning, unsupervised learning, and reinforcement learning.
+In this workshop, we will be focusing on supervised learning algorithms.

 Note different types of features (text, number, category, etc).
 <p align="center">